 Watch weekly bite-sized webinars hosted by IANS Faculty.

-For InfoSec teams across public and private sectors, ransomware continues to be among the most significant cybersecurity threats in 2021.
+For InfoSec teams across public and private sectors, ransomware attacks are a costly and fast-growing cybersecurity threat.
 Unsettling trends forming in the ransomware domain include:

-some companies have a solid incident response plan, backup procedures and technical experts on their side to remediate the ransomware attack and resume operations quickly – without paying the ransom.
-In that case, the ransomware gang starts
+needed.
+For example, some companies have a solid incident response plan, backup procedures and technical experts on their side to remediate the ransomware attack and resume operations quickly – without paying the ransom.
+In that case, the ransomware

-their main goal of scanning the network for vulnerabilities and gaining a foothold in infrastructure and some persistence.
-Once inside the network, the attackers exfiltrate information, propagate across the network and try to avoid detection for as
+quietly accomplish their main goal of scanning the network for vulnerabilities and gaining a foothold in infrastructure and some persistence.
+Once inside the network, the attackers exfiltrate information, propagate across the network and try to avoid

-Attackers remaining present after remediation: After the ransomware incident is over and the affected systems are restored, some attackers remain within the victim’s infrastructure.
-Common sense would suggest attackers should quickly leave the network
+Attackers remaining present after remediation: After the ransomware attack is over and the affected systems are restored, some attackers remain within the victim’s infrastructure.
+Common sense would suggest attackers should quickly

 internal reports of their ongoing ransomware attack investigation.
 This information demonstrated the ransomware operators were present in the victim networks while they were being investigated and contained.
 The attackers were even able to spy on